Last Updated on June 3, 2024 by Soumya

 Headed to Istanbul for a day?
 Looking for the best things to do in one day in Istanbul?
-Grab this carefully-executed 1-day itinerary for Istanbul so that you don’t miss out the highlights and see some hidden gems too.
+Grab this carefully curated 1-day itinerary for Istanbul so that you don’t miss out on the highlights and see some hidden gems too.

-On my recent trip to Turkey, I spent more than 3 weeks in Istanbul, exploring every nook and corner of the city.
+On my recent trip to Turkey, I spent more than three weeks in Istanbul, exploring every nook and corner of the city.
 Now that I am back, I feel I could go back for more.
 If you ask me if one day in Istanbul is enough, I will probably say no!
-But a day is definitely a good start – so that you can come back later for more.
+But a day is definitely a good start—so that you can come back later for more.

 If you are staying longer, check out our expert 3-day Istanbul itinerary to plan your trip.